Elizabethtown, Pennsylvania: Geography

 Elizabethtown is located in northwestern Lancaster County at (40.153207, -76.600431).
 Pennsylvania Route 230 passes through the center of town, leading northwest 18 mi to Harrisburg and southeast 6 mi to Mount Joy.
 Pennsylvania Route 283, a four-lane freeway, touches the northeast boundary of the borough and provides access from an interchange with PA 743.
 PA 283 leads southeast 18 mi to Lancaster and northwest the same distance to Harrisburg.
 PA 743 leads north 10 mi to Hershey and south 8 mi to Marietta.

 According to the U.S. Census Bureau, the borough of Elizabethtown has a total area of 6.9 sqkm, of which 0.03 sqkm, or 0.51%, are water.
 The borough is drained primarily by Conoy Creek, which flows southwest to the Susquehanna River at Bainbridge.

 The borough has a hot-summer humid continental climate (Dfa), and average monthly temperatures range from 30.1 F in January to 74.9 F in July.
 The hardiness zone is 6b.

 Government and infrastructure

 The Pennsylvania Department of Corrections Training Academy is located in Mount Joy Township, near Elizabethtown.

+Emergency Medical Services

+In 2024, Municipal Emergency Services Authority ("MESA") of Lancaster County replaced Northwest EMS, the former ALS/BLS ambulance service for Elizabethtown Borough and surrounding municipalities: Marietta Borough, West Donegal Township, East Donegal Township, Conoy Township, and Mount Joy Township.
+While Pennsylvania ambulance services rely on financially insolvent revenue streams, such as reimbursement, subscriptions, and donations, municipal leaders designed MESA to remain financially solvent through a mandatory annual fee from every household and business in the district.

+Prior to the transition from Northwest, MESA leaders invited regional municipalities to join the new authority.
+Five Lancaster County municipalities: Rapho Township, Manheim Borough, Penn Township, Elizabeth Township, and Clay Township despite being member municipalities of Northwest EMS, declined to join MESA, with an intention to find new ambulance service providers.
+Conewago Township, also a former member of Northwest EMS, declined to join.
+No new municipalities joined the new Authority.

+The loss of territory, but reliable source of revenue, as well as retained employees, meant excellent staffing for the new Authority.
+This initial situation led to a disproportionate level of "mutual aid" toward municipalities who declined to join MESA, specifically ones who contracted with Penn State Life Lion.
+On average, for every 911 call a neighboring agency covered in MESA's district, MESA covered 12 911 calls in another agency's district.
+Instead of billing outside residents directly, MESA billed their respective municipalities.
+Columbia Borough, Mount Joy Borough, Rapho Township, and West Hempfield Township sued MESA in 2025, arguing that MESA has no legal ground to bill municipalities directly.